juicetinliu/BEng-Project/README.md

 - Removing a disc from the interface — Click on the ’−’ button in the top left corner, then click on the disc that should be removed.
 - Rotating a disc — While holding the left mouse button on a disc, scroll up/down to rotate the disc clockwise/anticlockwise.
-- Saving a circuit layout — Press the ’s’ key.
-- Loading a circuit layout — Press the ’l’ key.
 - Show debugging text — Press the ’x’ key.
+- (v2 only) Saving a circuit layout — Press the ’s’ key.
+- (v2 only)  Loading a circuit layout — Press the ’l’ key.